How to become a full stack WordPress developer?

 Ultimately, you need to know four languages to become a WordPress full-stack developer:

 As you get more familiar with the WordPress environment, other skills will be necessary as they become relevant.
-It’s a gradual process, but with each step you take and every new skill you learn, it will become easier to learn even more.
+It’s a slow, gradual process, so remind yourself that with each step you take and every new skill you learn, it will become easier to learn even more!